AlanLuu/lox-go/README.md

         - `string.reversed()`, which returns a new string that is the original string in reversed order
         - `string.reversedWords([delimiter])`, which returns a new string where each word from the original string is in backwards order, where each word is taken to be each string in a list of strings after splitting the original string by the specified delimiter string.
 If `delimiter` is omitted, the delimiter is a string with a single space
             - Example: `"hello world".reversedWords() == "world hello"`
+        - `string.rjust(length, [fillChar])`, which returns a new string where the original string is padded with `fillChar` on the left, causing a right justification of the original string, until the new string is of the specified integer length, where `fillChar` is a string that contains a single Unicode character (if unspecified, a single space character is used as the padding character)
+            - If `length <= len(string)`, this method returns the original string
         - `string.rot13()`, which returns a new string that is the ROT13 encoding of the original string
         - `string.rot18()`, which returns a new string that is the ROT18 encoding of the original string
             - ROT18 is a variation of ROT13 that combines ROT13 with ROT5, which shifts numerical digits by a factor of 5